ArthurVerrez/ngt-technical-test/README.md

 - *case_study/identification* that contains the files for identification with the Google Cloud Plateform.
 - *others* contains different files that are not relevant to the project but that I included for more transparency on my take on this test.

+## Copyright
+All rights of the technical test belong to [Next Gate Tech S.A.](https://nextgatetech.com/).

 ## Task A: Back-end

 This part was answered using a *jupyter notebook*  that allowed for an easier data exploring, comprehension and communication with *Firestore*.